Hi Anna W!

 Rebel leader Saidan must navigate the pitfalls of human nature to free her people from the Derelynn Republic. (what are the "pitfalls of human nature" exactly and what does navigating them look like?)
 After decades of being subjugated and spat on for their ability to wield magic, it will take more than one woman's rallying cry to mend their broken spirits.
 (This feels a bit general again.
 Rather than zooming out and speaking broadly about the people, a more economical use of this space might be to elaborate on how Saidan plans to accomplish her goal... what is she going to do to free her people?)

 When a third nation matures into their age of sail, Saidan embarks on a journey to forge an alliance with their monarch.
 In pursuit of respect for her homeland, she reclaims her magic, (What is her magic?
 Would love to know more about this!) survives the desert wasteland, hunts a deadly beast, and stifles a civil war.
 Empowered by her newfound station, Saidan intends to force her oppressors to bend at the knee.

-That is, if she could just get everyone to cooperate for long enough.
+That is, if she can get everyone to cooperate

 Her lover is a sovereign willing to risk international war rather than compromise her nation's ancient traditions.
 Her (Unclear whether the pronoun is referring to Saidan or her lover) comrade is a banished Derelynn soldier conditioned to fear magic wielders as condemned heathens.
 This trio agrees on only one thing: the enslavement of children under the Republic must stop.
 Together, they dismantle the underground market and expose the corruption rotting Derelynn's democracy to its core.
 (This paragraph is taking the story in a new direction... what happened to that initial goal of saving Saidan's people from Derelynn?
 If the children are the real reason she's fighting, I'd love to see this goal worked in earlier.)